-1.2 Going concern
+1.3 Going concern

 At the time of approving the financial statements, the directors have considered the company's financial position and performance as well as that of the sub-group to which it belongs.
-The board are continuing to monitor developments regarding the impact of Covid-19, especially given the potential impact on the property sector.

 The company and certain fellow group companies are party to borrowings in Chapelmount Properties Limited.
 Under the conditions of the loan, the companies are required to reduce the loan-to-value percentage by utilising funds from property disposals or sale of development property.
-As at the date of approval of these financial statements the group has commenced property disposals and made capital repayments with further disposals planned over the next twelve months.
-The directors are actively marketing properties and are confident the required sales will be achieved.
-The borrowings were originally due for repayment in full by January 2022, but, post year end, have been extended to February 2023.
+As at the date of approval of these financial statements the group has commenced property disposals and made capital repayments to adhere to the loan-to-value covenant.
+The borrowings were originally due for repayment in full by January 2022, but repayment has been extended to February 2023.
+Post year end, the group has agreed an extension of the repayment date of the borrowings to September 2025.

-At 31 March 2021 the company had net current liabilities of £8,397,451.
-Included within creditors is £9,010,353 owed to the parent company which has arisen following the completion of a refinance in February 2020.
+At 31 March 2022 the company had net current liabilities of £13,400,551.
+The company's main obligation is a loan from its parent company which has arisen following the completion of a group refinance in February 2020.
 The terms of the loan with the parent company specify that the loan may be repaid on demand and therefore the loan is shown as repayable in less than one year.
-However, the loan is not expected to be due for repayment within twelve months of the year end as this repayment will be linked to the repayment of the external borrowings which are due for repayment in February 2023.
+However, the loan is not expected to be due for repayment within twelve months of the year end as this repayment will be linked to the repayment of the external borrowings in the parent company.
+As noted above, at the date of approval of the financial statements, the external borrowings are due for repayment in February 2023 but the repayment date has been extended to September 2025.